Rectal Discharge after Ostomy Surgery

 Most people deal with the mucus drainage by sitting on the toilet when they feel the urge and gently bearing down as if to have a bowel movement.

-If the amount of discharge is bothersome, talk to your ET nurse or physician about strategies to manage it.
+If the amount of discharge is bothersome, talk to your Nurse Specialized in Wound, Ostomy & Continence (NSWOC) or physician about strategies to manage it.